daltn/dalton-blog/content/blog/setting-up.md

 ![green house roof](/images/16.jpg)

-I've compiled a list of sites, tools, and extensions I've enjoyed using for anyone looking to get started on their own development journey.
+I've compiled a list of sites, tools, and extensions I've enjoyed using for anyone looking to get started on their own software development journey.

 ### Learning

 Developing software means learning to learn.
 Visualization and teaching are the most direct ways to create new neural pathways.
-Create projects you'd want to use to flex your new skills and sprinkle [fun](https://media.giphy.com/media/26ufl1ASleVkA7wIg/giphy.mp4) into whatever you're doing.
-Jim Kwik's [Limitless](https://www.indiebound.org/book/9781401958237) is worth a read to kickstart your learning journey.
+[Limitless](https://www.indiebound.org/book/9781401958237) by Jim Kwik is a fantastic book to kickstart your learning journey.
+Create projects you'd want to use to cement your skills and ensure to sprinkle [fun](https://media.giphy.com/media/26ufl1ASleVkA7wIg/giphy.mp4) into whatever you're doing.

-Tutorials
+### Tutorials

 - [freeCodeCamp](https://www.freecodecamp.org/)
 - [Level Up](https://www.leveluptutorials.com/)

-Reading & Listening
+### Reading & Listening

 - [dev.to](https://dev.to/)
 - [CodeNewbie](https://www.codenewbie.org/)